 In terms of private organizations, it is believed that the ID cards of millions (if not hundreds of millions) of employees may be affected by this flaw.
 This includes security at top banks and other massive international corporations, which could have been vulnerable for anything between five and ten years.

-As for the possibility that this flaw could be used to significantly alter the result of an election, this remains to be conclusively proven.
+As for the possibility that this flaw could be used to alter the result of an election significantly, this remains to be conclusively proven.
 The reality, however, is that in close elections it might only be necessary to hack a small proportion of voters (maybe only 5%) in order to swing an election the other way.
 If it becomes possible to mount the ROCA attack more quickly and cheaply, then this may become a real concern.

 Opinions are the writer's own.